kittypurrnaz/CS-girls-hackathon-team16/README.md

      * This file is automatically ignored by Git for security.
    * **Option B: Hardcoding (For Quick Local Testing ONLY \- Not for Production\!):**
      * Open agent.py in the backend/grandma-agent/ directory.
-     * Find the line GOOGLE\_API\_KEY \= "AIzaSyB00BXw4pQohDbL9hGXGjROCidEMuU1A54" (or similar).
+     * Find the line GOOGLE\_API\_KEY \= "YOUR_API_KEY" (or similar).
-     * Replace "AIzaSyB00BXw4pQohDbL9hGXGjROCidEMuU1A54" with your actual Google Gemini API Key.
+     * Replace "YOUR_API_KEY" with your actual Google Gemini API Key.
      * **Security Warning:** Never commit your actual API key directly into your code in a public repository\!
 This option is purely for immediate local testing if .env setup proves challenging.
 6. Run the Flask Server:
    From within the backend/grandma-agent/ directory (and with your virtual environment activated), run:
    py agent.py

    You should see output indicating the Flask development server is running on http://127.0.0.1:5000.
 Keep this terminal window open; the server needs to be running for the chatbot to function.
+Do note this is for testing on localhost.
+Replace the URL with a different active server for public use.

 ### **🌐 2\.
 Frontend Access (HTML, CSS, JavaScript)**